 Spear is one of the newest and most compelling sites in the Sta.
 Rita Hills.
 Planted in 2014 and farmed organically by Ofer Shepher, its northern border and steep north facing slopes hug Highway 246.
-Its varied elevation of up to 900 feet, and soils of both sedimentary clay loam and white beach sand make it a rarity in the appellation.
+Its varied elevation of up to 900 ft, and soils of clay loam with chert and limestone as well as fine-grained sand make it a rarity in the appellation.
+Certified organic.

 Pelio Vineyard, MONTEREY

 Pelio is located next to Albatross Ridge, northwest of the Carmel Valley appellation of Monterey.
-At 1,000 feet and six miles from Monterey Bay, this site is truly on the edge of viticulture.
+Planted in 2003 at 1,000 ft and six miles from Monterey Bay, this site is truly on the edge of viticulture.
 Clay loam is littered with diatomaceous shale, evidence this area was under the sea until about 12 million years ago.
+Organically farmed.

-Located on a ridge top 2,300 feet up the Gabilan Mountains, Coastview is one of the most dramatic sites on the Central Coast.
+Located on a ridgetop at 2200-2400 ft in the Gabilan Mountains, Coastview is one of the most dramatic sites on the Central Coast.
 Thin soils of decomposed granite and limestone are planted to chardonnay, pinot noir, syrah, and grenache.
 Organically farmed.

 Gali Vineyard, SANTA CRUZ MOUNTAINS

-Gali is located in the Corralitos sub-district of southeastern Santa Cruz Mountains.
-At the low elevation of 400 feet and approximately six miles from the ocean, this is one of the coolest sites in our lineup.
+Gali is located in the Corralitos subregion of the southern SCM.
+At the low elevation of 400 ft and approximately six miles from the ocean, this is one of the coolest sites in our lineup.
 Soils are clay loam weathered from sandstone and shale, formed on ancient submarine terraces.
-Though not fully organic, no herbicides are used and watering is quite minimal.
+In conversion to organics.

 Nelson Vineyard, SANTA CRUZ MOUNTAINS